 Dogs aren’t typically known to be picky eaters, which makes it even more important to monitor what they consume.
 If allowed, they’d likely eat anything and everything they could get their paws on.
 And while desserts aren’t normally part of any pet’s nutritional plan, there’s always room for a few treats.
 So, can dogs eat strawberries?
 The short answer is: yes!
-Not all fruits and vegetables are created equal when it comes to what you should feed your dog, but good news, strawberries make the list or approved fruits.
+Not all fruits and vegetables are created equal when it comes to what you should feed your dog, but good news, fresh strawberries make the list of approved fruits.

 As much as we might like them to be, dogs are not the equivalent of garbage disposals.
 They have their own allergies and food sensitivities that can wreak havoc on their digestive system or cause them to react unfavorably in other ways.
 Strawberries are a healthy treat you can feed your dog without concern.